Space Limitations

 As much as the following is important it would not be expected for you to understand fully until you have made at least several spaces.
 This should be a fun and creative experience for you, so don't feel as if you should understand everything immediately.
 Every space you make will offer an opportunity to learn and grow your skillset as you improve over time.

-Feel free to jump into our to learn from our amazing community and have a look at our tutorials and workshops to learn more.
+Feel free to jump into our Discord to learn from our amazing community and have a look at our YouTube tutorials and workshops to learn more.

 One of the biggest challenges when it comes to developing video games is the ability to create assets with limited resources.
 There will always be a balancing act between Quality vs. Performance vs. File size vs. Time.